 - DN: The user's unique distinguished name (DN)

-There are three supported security options for Authentication Type when using LDAP with OU Campus.
-Each supported option uses the simple method of binding.
-The options for Authentication Type are:
+Three security options for authentication type are supported in OU Campus.
+Each uses the simple method of binding.

 - Simple: When using the Simple method, the LDAP session is conducted in plain text, without encryption.

 - Simple (SSL): When using SSL encryption, OmniUpdate needs to install a copy of the customer's X.509 public certificate on the OmniUpdate server.
 The SSL method is commonly used in many LDAP installs, including installs utilizing Microsoft's Active Directory.

 - Simple (StartTLS): The StartTLS security method is also supported by OmniUpdate.